-The 1992 Firefighters' Pension Scheme, The 2006 Firefighters Pension Scheme, and the 2015 Firefighters Pension Scheme
+• The 1992 Firefighters' Pension Scheme, The 2006 Firefighters Pension Scheme, and the 2015 Firefighters Pension Scheme

-These are unfunded schemes, which are administered by the Authority in accordance with regulations laid down by the Department for Communities and Local Government (CLG).
-These schemes are administered under contract by the London Pensions Fund Authority (LPFA) on behalf of the Authority.
+These are unfunded schemes, which are administered by the Authority in accordance with regulations initially laid down by the Department for Communities and Local Government (CLG), now the responsibility of the Home Office.
+These schemes are administered under a shared service arrangement with the London Pension Fund Authority (LPFA), now subcontracted to the Local Pensions Partnership (LLP) on behalf of the Authority.
 For such schemes as there are no investment assets, IAS19 requires recognition of the liability and pension reserve in the Balance Sheet and transactions in the Comprehensive Income and Expenditure Statement for movements in the liability and reserve.
-The last actuarial review for IAS19 purposes was dated April 2016.
+The last actuarial review for IAS19 purposes was dated April 2017.

-Local Government Pension Scheme (LGPS)
+• Local Government Pension Scheme (LGPS)

-This scheme is funded by employer and employee contributions to the London Pension Fund Authority's Pension Fund, which provides members with defined benefits related to pay and service.
-The contribution rate is determined by the Fund's Actuary based on triennial actuarial valuations, the last review, impacting on 2012/13, being at 31 March 2010.
+This scheme is funded by employer and employee contributions to the LPFA, with administration and investment management services provided through LLP.
+The scheme provides members with defined benefits related to pay and service.
+The contribution rate is determined by the LPFA with advice from the fund's Actuary, based on triennial actuarial valuations, the last review, impacting on 2016/17, being at 31 March 2013.
 Under Pension Fund Regulations, contribution rates are set to meet all of the overall liabilities of the Fund.
-The last actuarial review for IAS19 purposes was dated April 2016.
+The last actuarial review for IAS19 purposes was dated April 2017.

-Post employment benefits have been included in the Authority's accounts to comply with accounting standard IAS 19 - Employee Benefits.
+Post employment benefits have been included in the Authority's accounts to comply with accounting standard IAS19 - Employee Benefits.
 The International Accounting Standards Board (IASB) issued a new version of IAS19 in June 2011.
 This revised standard applies to financial years starting on or after 1 January 2013.

-Consequently, the following tables and disclosures have been presented in the revised formats as required by the CIPFA Code of Practice on Local Authority Accounting 2015/16.
+Consequently, the following tables and disclosures have been presented in the revised formats as required by the CIPFA Code of Practice on Local Authority Accounting 2016/17.